chhuang-one/sqxclib/doc/SqApp.md

 # SqApp

 SqApp use configuration file (SqApp-config.h) to initialize database and do migrations.
 It used by user's application.
+Note: SqApp is in sqxcapp library.

 	SqApp
 	│